sushantkurund/Celebal-Internship/Mini-GPT2-From-Scratch/README.md

 This project demonstrates the complete implementation of a miniature GPT-2 style language model without relying on high-level transformer libraries.

-The objective of this project is to understand the internal workings of Transformer-based language models by implementing every major component manually, including:
+The primary objective is to gain a practical understanding of Transformer-based language models by manually implementing each major component, including:

 - Character-Level Tokenization
 - Embedding Layers